nasane/weatherIRL/README.md

   -Can sync precipitation and lightning with any location.
   -Can stop weather syncing.
   -Can view forecast.
-  -Notes: /syncattributes is not yet ready, and the day/night cycle cannot yet by synced.
+  -Notes: /syncattributes is not yet ready, and the day/night cycle cannot yet be synced.

 ### v0.01
   -Initial implementation.